gmelodie/dotfiles/README.md

 - Terminal font: Hack Regular 12
 - Terminal colors: Use the [gruvbox](https://github.com/morhetz/gruvbox) theme colors
 - Using `gnome-terminal` opening a new tab is going to redirect you to the `~/` directory.
 In order to open the tabe in the same directory (i.e. `pwd`) you have to go to gnome-terminal > preferences > your profile > command and check `Run command as a login shell`.
+- Install the `fzf` package (the `fzf` vim plugin will already be installed, but the package must be done automatically).